mymo689/ngx-query-builder/projects/ngx-query-builder/README.md

     });
   }

-  filterLevel: number; // Ensures the depth doesn't exceed 10 (inception limit exceeded); Top level **MUST** start at 1
+  filterLevel: number; // Ensures the depth doesn't exceed the maxFilterDepth (inception limit exceeded); Top level **MUST** start at 1
-  id: number; // Used to sort filters according to creation date => id = Date.now()
+  id: number; // Used to sort filters according to creation date => id = Date.now() when created
-  isGroupTF: boolean; // Determines whether the current filter is a rule or rule set (AND/OR)
+  isGroupTF: boolean; // Determines whether the current filter is a rule or a rule set (AND/OR)
   clause: 'NA' | 'AND' | 'OR'; // (isGroupTF == true) Controls the AND/OR selector for the UI side ('NA' used for testing, should not be used in actual practice) dataField?: IDataField; // (!isGroupTF) This is the current filter's dataField value condition?: Condition; // (!isGroupTF) This is the current filter's condition value
   value: any; // (!isGroupTF) This is the current filter's value
   value2: any; // (!isGroupTF) This is the current filter's value2
-  subFilters: Partial<Filter>[]; // (isGroupTF == true) The subFilters array contains all
+  subFilters: Partial<Filter>[]; // (isGroupTF == true) The subFilters array contains all children to the current filter (rules or rule sets beneath the current rule set)
-  boost: number; // Elastic specific property for boosting a specific filter's priority (1-10, defaulted at 5)
+  boost: number; // Elastic specific property for boosting a specific filter's priority (1-10, defaulted at 5).
+Not required but added for future expansion
-  slop: number; // Elastic specific property for allowing looser filtering based on the conditional property (0-10, defaulted at 1)
+  slop: number; // Elastic specific property for allowing looser filtering based on the conditional property (0-10, defaulted at 1).
+Not required but added for future expansion
 }
 ```